expyriment/expyriment/documentation/sphinx/APIReferenceTool.rst

     expyriment.show_documentation(3)

-Alternatively, the API reference tool can be started with the `Command Line Interface`_:
+Alternatively, the API reference tool can be started with the `Command line interface`_:

     python -m expyriment.cli -A

-.. _`Command Line Interface` : CommandLineInterface.html
+.. _`Command line interface` : CommandLineInterface.html